stdevPavelmc/mailad/Features.md

 Well, for windows it's a bit more complicated: you need to enable the secure protocols for the LDAP service in windows, [this article from Microsoft](https://support.microsoft.com/en-us/help/321051/how-to-enable-ldap-over-ssl-with-a-third-party-certification-authority) is the starting point of the process; once done and tested that LDAP has secure protocols in place (with the test described in the mentioned article).

-When done just swith `SECURELDAP=yes` in the config and run a `make force-provision` to activate the configuration.
+When done just with `SECURELDAP=yes` in the config and run a `make force-provision` to activate the configuration.

 [Return to index](Features.md#mailad-features-explained)